 Sadly, however, that seems to be the exception rather than the rule

-Far more commonly, we have an experience that helps us ‘get it’ so strongly you think we’ll never forget it – and then a surprisingly short time later, find ourselves back in our old thinking-ruts, creating our old behaving-ruts.
+Far more commonly, we have an experience that helps us ‘get it’ so strongly we think we’ll never forget it – and then a surprisingly short time later, we find ourselves back in our old thinking-ruts, creating our old behaving-ruts.
 What am I doing with a cigarette in my hand – I decided to quit!

 Sound familiar?
 It’s not pleasant to dwell on, but if we want to get good at rethinking, it is worth acknowledging!

 Most of us, if we’re honest, would have to admit the occasional moment of self-deception can creep in when we are rethinking something.
 It’s just one little ciggy, I’m not really smoking.
 Well, maybe.
 Or maybe it’s the beginning of a bit of backsliding.
-To really complete our rethinking, we’ll have to go back re-affirm the insights it started with.

 Or maybe, even worse, it can be the beginning of a period of cognitive dissonance, where we say we believe one thing, but our behaviour suggests different, incompatible, beliefs.
 Cognitive dissonance can make effective rethinking very difficult.